 5. Hydrangea Flowers Can Be Dried

 As well as being great cut flowers, hydrangea blooms can also be dried to preserve their beauty.
 Hydrangea flowers take a couple of weeks to dry and can then last for a year or more.
-This is a great way to create an ongoing display with hydrangea flowers.
+This is a great way to create an ongoing display.

 Hydrangeas work best when cut and dried in late summer or fall.
 Take stem cuttings that are at least 12 to 18 inches long and prune off the leaves.
 Place the cuttings in a vase of water with the liquid covering about half of the stem.

 Leave the cuttings in the vase for two or three weeks until all the water has evaporated.
-Your dried hydrangeas are then ready to display.
+Your dried flowers are then ready to display.

 6. Hydrangeas Are Low-Maintenance Plants

-If your hydrangeas flower on old growth, prune them once they have finished flowering by cutting back to an unopened set of buds.
+If your plant flowers on old growth, prune them once they have finished flowering by cutting hydrangeas back to an unopened set of buds.
 For hydrangeas that flower on new growth, cut them back fairly hard in late winter or early spring to encourage rapid new growth.

 7. Some Hydrangeas Can Have a Long Flowering Season